|

 If more hold is needed, read the next question

-you need to reposition
+below.
+If you need to reposition

 the sleeve, you can unlock the glue by sliding a small screw